Richrolls/ski-colorado/journals/richard_chong.md

     Worked on getting a favorite button working, was successful in creating a button that would create a favorite.
 However, the next issue that has arisen is how to implement the unfavorite feature.
 I also helped Jack in getting the comment creation feature working.

     Looking forward to getting the unfavorite feature working.

+4/24/2023
+    I worked on getting the favorite/unfavorite feature working.
+The previously existing favorite button would be replaced when pressed and would show a new unfavorite button.
+Due to it being done through redux, the button refreshes automatically.
+I also changed the default picture to be our custom skiier icon.
+Most of the larger features have been completed and now there are just a few smaller features such as listing out the comments and favorites.

+    Looking forward to getting the list of favorites working.